Classical and quantum chaos in bean- and peanut-shaped billiards: Quantum Mechanical Analysis

-Fig. (\ref{fig12}) shows the variation of $I(s)$ for the four billiards.
-For circular and oval billiard, $I(s)$ exhibits a rapid rise at small $s$.
+\cref{fig12} shows the variation of $I(s)$ for the four billiards.
+For circular and elliptical billiard, $I(s)$ exhibits a rapid rise at small $s$.
 It is in close agreement with the empirical Poisson curve and supports the systems integrability.
 While for bean and peanut, $I(s)$ follows a sigmoidal shape, with clear suppression at $s\sim 0$.
-It closely coincides with the GOE curve, reflecting quantum chaos.
+Their close proximity to the GOE curve indicates dominant chaotic behaviour.